Jason Lerch, PhD

 Dr. Lerch's work focuses on understanding how the brain alters its shape in health and disease, with a particular focus on neurodevelopmental disorders as well as brain plasticity.
 To understand these alterations in the brain he has worked on extending and improving image processing and statistical methods for mapping changes in the brain using MR imaging.
 This has included studies in both humans and mice and focused on image registration approaches as well as the use of deformable models for mapping cortical thickness and surface area.
 He is also involved in multiple studies that have applied these methods to both childhood and adult studies using both cross-sectional as well as longitudinal designs.

 MRI of learning and memory

 Research using human imaging, including the famous study of the hippocampus of London Taxi drivers, has indicated that experience and expertise is reflected on local structures of the brain.
-In order to understand these effects better we’ve trained mice on three versions of the Morris water maze and found that we can grow differing regions of the brain depending on the training paradigm used.
-The initial experiment used ex vivo MRI; we are now using histology to understand the cellular causes of these volume changes and are also attempting to move the study to in vivo MRI in order to be able to follow individual mice through the various stages of learning.
+In order to understand these effects better Dr. Lerch and his team have trained mice on three versions of the Morris water maze and found that they can grow differing regions of the brain depending on the training paradigm used.
+The initial experiment used ex vivo MRI; the team is now (a) investigating the molecular bases of this type of brain plasticity by using different genetic mouse models; (b) using histology to understand the cellular causes of these volume changes; and (c) using in vivo MRI in order to be able to follow individual mice to map the timecourse of the various stages of learning.